biomed-AI/DeepEPI/README.md

 # DeepEPI

+*This repository is no longer maintained.
+See [TransEPI](https://github.com/biomed-AI/TransEPI) for updates.*

 This repository contains the scripts, data, and trained models for DeepEPI.
 DeepEPI is a deep learning model to predict enhancer-promoter interactions by employing features from large genomic contexts.

 ![DeepEPI](./demo/architecture.png)